A guide to human resource metrics

 1. Know why each HR metric matters

-As you collect and track HR data, keep in mind why you're collecting the data and why it's important to your organization.
-If the data isn't connected to an organizational priority, don't spend time tracking or analyzing it.
+As you collect and track HR data, remember why you're collecting the data and why it's important to your organization.
+If you're not connecting the data to an organizational priority, don't spend time tracking or analyzing it.

 Without a good idea of why your ROI and metrics matter, you won't be able to develop a cohesive business strategy.